el-hani4/el-hani4/README.md

 <!--
 **el-hani4/el-hani4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- I am a student.
+- I am a student in computer science.

 ## Contact